fertapric/files/README.md

 **Files** logic is contained within the nginx configuration at `nginx/nginx.conf`.

-If you are not familiar with Docker, copy the configuration file where the `nginx.conf` is placed on the target machine (by default at `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`).
+To setup the service, just copy the nginx configuration file where the `nginx.conf` is placed on the target machine (by default at `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`).
 Once the configuration file is there, set the environment variables of the project and start/restart the nginx service to apply the new configuration.

-If you are familiar with Docker, an official image can be found at [https://hub.docker.com/r/fertapric/files/](https://hub.docker.com/r/fertapric/files/).

-#### Environment Variables

 **Files** must be configured with the following environment variables: